 Your dynamic content is not complete without you seeing how it performs.
-If-So comes with a built-in analytics system that lets you see real-time results.
+If-So provides you with a built-in analytics system that generates real-time results.
 No complicated setup is required!
-Data collection will begin automatically when the trigger is created.
+Data collection will automatically begin when the trigger is created.

 The analytics box is located on the trigger editing page right below the shortcode box.
 For each version, it shows three indicators: Views, Conversions, and Conversion Rate.

-Views: The views column displays how many times each of the trigger’s version was rendered.
+Views: The views column displays how many times each version was rendered.
 If a specific trigger appears several times on the same page, it will be counted only as a single view.

 Conversions: The conversions column indicates the last version a user has viewed before arriving at your conversion page (“Thank-you” page or any other page you choose).
 The conversion tracking is based on a cookie that is valid for one session.
 A session starts when a user enters the site for the first time and ends when the browser closes (closing a tab does not end the session).